Converting mp4 to webm with ffmpeg

 So really, we've only got 5 flags to contend with.

-• The first flag, -i, specifies the input file we're working on.
-FFmpeg will infer the type of the input file for us, so there's no need to specify it.
+, specifies the input file we're working on.
+FFmpeg will infer the type of the input file for us, so there's no need to specify it. - The

-• The -crf flag is interesting - it's the "Constant Rate Factor".
+flag is interesting - it's the "Constant Rate Factor".
 The higher you set this flag, the lower the quality of the output video will be.
-So if we were really unsatisfied with the resulting webm, this would be the first place to start tweaking.
+So if we were really unsatisfied with the resulting webm, this would be the first place to start tweaking. - The

 While it looks nasty, this is actually a pretty simple command, and really useful.
 I've used this for a variety of different purposes - optimizing the bandwidth of the videos on this site is one use case.
 I've also used it to turn screen recordings of bugs or demos of features into small little clips that can be attached to a Slack thread or JIRA ticket for work related stuff.